-Hello Folks, it’s official, the Wail is all set to lead our third fun-filled group tour along the west coast of Ireland October 10 -19, 2017.
-This year we will visit Counties Cork, Kerry, and Clare.
+Hello Folks, it’s official, the Wail is all set to lead our third fun-filled group tour along the west coast of Ireland Thu, Oct 18 – Sat, Oct 27, 2018.
+This year we will visit Counties Mayo, Galway, and Clare.
 We are pleased to work with Inishfree Tours who is planning and organizing the tour for us.
 We get to bring 21 guests along with the Wail trio.
 Basically, by day we visit gorgeous coastal scenery, beaches, green hills and valleys, visiting ancient sites, stone circles, fishing villages, and more.
 Each night we return to our hotel, rest and refresh, and meet up for dinner and music with the Irish.
 We stay three days and nights at three adjoining counties.
 We travel in a luxury 25-30-seater coach with an Irish driver and an Irish guide.

 Once you’ve decided to join us we’ll need to know your name(s), email address, and whether you need one or two beds.
 EMAIL: firstname.lastname@example.org.
 Inishfree Tours will then send out email invoices that can be paid online with a credit card.

-Oct.
-18 – Today is our last full day together.
-We will tour the Burren region, a unique limestone landscape with plenty of history encapsulated in ancient tombs, stone forts, old churches and graveyards.
-We’ll make a stop at the ancient Poulnabrone Dolmen (http://www.megalithicireland.com/Poulnabrone.htm) and return to our hotel on the spectacular Black Head drive along the edge of Galway Bay.
-In the evening we will have our last group dinner and a final “go around” of farewell thoughts on the tour, a few songs, many hugs, and possibly a few tears.
+Day 9.
+Today is our last full day together.
+We will tour the Burren region of County Clare (http://www.galway.net/galwayguide/visit/burren/) and listen to a presentation by a local person about the region.
+The Burren is a unique limestone landscape with plenty of historical sites including ancient tombs, stone forts, old churches and graveyards.
+We’ll make a stop at the Poulnabrone Dolmen (http://www.megalithicireland.com/Poulnabrone.htm) and return to Doolin on the spectacular Black Head drive along the edge of Galway Bay.
+In the evening we’ll have our last group dinner and a final “go around” of farewell thoughts on the tour, a few songs, many hugs, and possibly a few tears.